vgorbic1/Tutorials/Encoding/encoding.md

 The file can even contain binary data such as an image, PHP doesn't care.

 #### Encoding with JavaScript
 Javascript for example supports Unicode.
 In fact, any string in Javascript is UTF-16 encoded.
-In fact, it's the only thing Javascript deals with.
+It's the only thing Javascript deals with.
 You cannot have a string in Javascript that is not UTF-16 encoded.
 Javascript worships Unicode to the extent that there's no facility to deal with any other encoding in the core language.
 Since Javascript is most often run in a browser that's not a problem, since the browser can handle the mundane logistics of encoding and decoding input and output.